gudoy/PHPGasus-Mu/README.md

 INSTALLATION
 -------------
-1) Add the following rules to your vhost or in a .htaccess file at the root of your project folder
+1) Add the following rules to your vhost or in a .htaccess file in the root of your project folder
 ```
 # Active rewrite rules engine
 RewriteEngine on